 Step 1: Define Your Ideal Customer Profile

 Your sales process runs smoother when you know exactly who you’re trying to reach.
-That’s what your ICP is for; it helps your team focus only on the leads that are likely to buy, stay, and succeed with your product.
+That’s what your ICP is for; it helps your team focus only on the leads that are likely to buy, retain, and succeed with your product.

 Start with your best customers.
 Look at who gets the most value from your solution and is easiest to work with.
 Then, work backward.